 Ski Coronet Peak, Queenstown - New Zealand

-If you’re planning a ski trip to New Zealand, there’s one question that comes up every year: when does the snow actually fall – and where should you go to catch it?The answer depends on the island, the month, and what kind of winter experience you’re after.
+If you’re planning a ski trip to New Zealand, there’s one question that comes up every year: when does the snow in New Zealand actually fall – and where should you go to catch it?The answer depends on the island, the month, and what kind of winter experience you’re after.

 This guide will walk you through how the 2025 ski season is shaping up, where the snow usually lands first, and how to time your trip for the best powder, prices, or family fun.